How To Write an Outreach Email + Email Outreach Strategies & Tips

 9. Respect their Time

 Keep your sentences short and to the point.
-Format your email using paragraph breaks, bullet points, bold or italics to make your content easy to skim.
+Format your email using paragraph breaks, bullet points, bold, and italics to make your content easy to skim.
 The faster your email can be read and understood, the better.

 You can also respect their time by offering them value on a silver platter: don’t expect them to do any work to figure out how you’ll be a good fit.